-The United States remains the core market for the Group, accounted for approximately 93% of FY2014's revenue and the remaining revenue contribution were from other markets.
-In line with our expansion plans, the Group plans to expand and diversify into other export markets with high growth potential such as Australia and New Zealand, China, Russia, India and Indonesia.
+The United States region remains the core market for the Group, accounted for approximately 92% of FY2015's revenue.
+The remaining revenue contributions were from other markets.
+In line with our expansion plans, the Group plans to increase and explore other export markets with high growth potential such as Australia, China, Russia, India and Indonesia.